tommyhagvallpulsen/suburban/README.md

 Defining new Focus Areas and Structure need to be defined for States , Societies and Individuals

 What
-- The Focus Areas
+- Level 1 - The Focus Areas
-- The Structure
+- Level 2 - The Structure
-- Shared Knowledge
+- Level 3 - Shared Knowledge

 How
 - Simplify important Focus Areas that matters